 Pet Doctors Radioiodine Treatment Guarantee

 A single Radioiodine dose is curative in around 95% of cats, 5% require a second treatment.
-Pet Doctors offers re-treatment free of charge for all cats treated with Radioiodine Treatment at a Pet Doctors clinic.
+Pet Doctors offers discounted re-treatment for all cats treated with Radioiodine Treatment at a Pet Doctors clinic.
 Conditions may apply.